perfood/couch-auth/README.md

 ```

 Be sure to _never_ use `safe` for data that is passed via `req` inside your nunjucks templates!

+You can pass additional data for all templates via `emailTemplates.data` or for a single template via its `data` entry.
+It will be available in nunjucks as `data. ...`.

 Support for `ejs` has been dropped with version `0.17.0`.
 ## CouchDB Document Update Validation